-Details on ReconAfrica's ESG's initiatives and achievements to date are as follow:
+Details on ReconAfrica's ESG's initiatives and achievements to date are as follows:

 - Health and Wellness: The Company has drilled and installed 36 solar powered community water wells in communities within Kavango East and Kavango West Regions to allow community members safer access to potable water.
 ReconAfrica contributed to Namibia's COVID-19 vaccine rollout campaign, supporting various initiatives tied to the COVID-19 virus and its associated health risks in Namibia.
-The Ministry of Health and Social Services authorities implemented our vaccine roll-out program in both Kavango East and Kavango West Regions, focused on hard-to-reach communities, including the provisioning of oxygen and breathing-related equipment for medical facilities for the populations of Kavango East and Kavango West Regions. - Education Sponsorship and Assistance: Nine science, technology, engineering, art, and mathematics ("STEAM") scholarships for new graduates from Kavango East and Kavango West Regions have been awarded by the Company.
-The Company continues this commitment.
-The Company, in cooperation with the Ministry of Gender Equality, Poverty Eradication and Social Welfare, is funding seven nursing students from the SAN communities (Indigenous) in Kavango East and Kavango West Regions.
-The Ministry of Health and Social Services has taken steps to employ nursing students as they graduate from their training.

-- Other Community Initiatives: ReconAfrica is involved in Trade Fairs in both Rundu, Kavango East and NKurenkuru, Kavango West. - Regulatory Consultation, Stakeholder Engagement and Indigenous Engagement: The company has held over 2,300 engagements with regional leadership, Traditional Authorities, regional government offices, headwomen/men and community representatives and stakeholders, national government representatives and with stakeholders interested in our project activities. - Biodiversity Wildlife Monitoring: The Company again supported the Ministry of Environment, Forestry and Tourism ("MEFT") with its wildlife monitoring, and including involvement in game counts for wildlife outside of our lease area as part of mutual data gathering exercises. - Governance: ReconAfrica rolled out ongoing corporate governance training programs for in-country employees and contractors.
-The Company is committed to local content and continues to work with local, regional, and national business suppliers and service providers in a broad range of sectors, including water well drilling; construction; logistics and transport; telecom; camp management; training; medical services and supplies; human resources and contracting; engineering and project management; and environmental services.
+The Ministry of Health and Social Services authorities implemented our vaccine roll-out program in both Kavango East and Kavango West Regions, focused on hard-to-reach communities, including the provisioning of oxygen and breathing-related equipment for medical facilities for the populations of Kavango East and Kavango West Regions. - Education Sponsorship and Assistance: A STEAM (science, technology, engineering, art, and mathematics) scholarship program in place for Kavango East and Kavango West students with 10 scholarships awarded and some students still completing their respective programs. - The Company, in cooperation with the Ministry of Gender Equality, Poverty Eradication and Social Welfare, is funding seven nursing students from the SAN (Indigenous) communities in Kavango East and Kavango West Regions.
+Further, specialized training programs are taking place to enhance three of the nursing students' practicum experiences. - Other Community Initiatives: ReconAfrica is involved in trade fairs in both Rundu, Kavango East and NKurenkuru, Kavango West. - Regulatory Consultation, Stakeholder Engagement and Indigenous Engagement: The company has held over 2,300 engagements with regional leadership, Traditional Authorities, regional government offices, headwomen/men and community representatives and stakeholders, and national government representatives, as well as with stakeholders interested in our project activities. - Local Content: The Company is committed to local content and has worked with over 550 local, regional, and national business suppliers and service providers in a broad range of sectors, including water well drilling; construction; logistics and transport; telecom; camp management; training; medical services and supplies; human resources and contracting; engineering and project management; and environmental services.
 Emphasis is placed on regional, local and national hiring in addition to providing training in key technical areas associated with the Company's operations.
 To date, ReconAfrica has hired and/or contracted over 2,500 short and long-term positions for Namibians and Namibian residents.